Erkanerkisi/flappy_bird/README.md

 # flappy_bird

-This project is written by Flutter basic game framework called Flame.
+This project is written with Flutter basic game framework called Flame.

 You can find flame : https://flame-engine.org/docs/